seismology-RUB/PyLoT/README.md

     conda config --add channels conda-forge

-Afterwards run (from the PyLoT main directory)
+Afterwards run (from the PyLoT main directory where the files *requirements.txt* and *pylot.yml* are located)

     conda create --name pylot_38 --file requirements.txt
 or

     conda env create -f pylot.yml

+to create a new Anaconda environment called "pylot_38".

+Afterwards activate the environment by typing

+    conda activate pylot_38

 #### Prerequisites: